Fast Concurrent Primitives Despite Contention: Related Work

-Ellen, Hendler, and Shavit~\cite{EHN12} use a variant of DHW's model that does not count contention on reads and is otherwise the same.
 Hendler and Kutten~\cite{HK06} describe a model similar to DHW, but with a significantly more constrained scheduler.
 In particular, they define the notion of $k$-synchrony, where a process can take $k+1$ steps without all other processes taking a step.
 They show a lower bound on the number of stalls incurred by a single instruction in any implementation of a large class of objects.
 Atalar et al.~\cite{ARP15} also address conflicts in shared memory and their effect on algorithm performance.
 They consider a class of lock-free algorithms whose operations do some local work and then repeat a ``Read-CAS loop''.
 Their proposed model divides conflicts into hardware and logical conflicts.

 Ben-David and Blelloch~\cite{BDB17} study randomized back-off and back-on protocols for read-modify-write operations in the context of a model with contention.
 In their model, the invocation of instructions is fully adversarial, but once a memory instruction is invoked, it is enqueued and responds in FIFO order (one response per timestep).
 Along the four dimensions, they assume that only updates contend, the scheduler is fully adversarial (oblivious), the order of responses is FIFO (and one response per timestep for each location), and that no pipelining is permitted.
+Their analysis is for a fixed batch of operations invoked simultaneously, with no new operations invoked afterward.
+In contrast, most work on concurrent data structures, including this paper, assumes that operations arrive asynchronously over time.

 Contention has also been studied in many settings other than shared memory.
 Bar-Yehuda, Goldreich, and Itai~\cite{BGI87} applied exponential back-off to the problem of broadcasting a message over multi-hop radio networks with contention.
 Bender et al.~\cite{BFHKL05} consider a simple contended channel with adversarial disruptions.
 They show that using a back-off/back-on approach, in which probability of transmission is allowed to rise in some cases, achieves better throughput.
 This is similar to the approach taken by our adaptive probability protocol.